Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 # Conclusion:

+\*\*opening sentence\*\*

+## Continued development

 Bringing a product such as 'Identity' to market, data analysis should be performed to make a product viable.
-'Identity' as a proof of concept could be scaled for different types of businesses in different domains with different fault tolerance levels.
+'Identity' as a proof of concept could be scaled for different types of businesses with different fault tolerance levels in different domains.

-Tiers
+Security Tiers:

-1. Non-issue: The consequences for misidentifying a person and granting access to an authorised user are low for supermarkets.
+1. Low consequence (low): Supermarkets have low consequences for misidentifying a person and granting access to an authorised user.

-2. Unitended attacks: For hospitals, the consequences of misidentifying a person and granting access to an authorised user are potentially lethal.
+2. Accidental intrusions (high): The consequences of misidentifying a person and granting access to an authorised user are potentially lethal for hospitals.
 An unauthorised person wandering around the hospital cannot be permitted by 'Identity' entry to a live sterile ER operating room.

-3. Malicious attacks: For prisons \*\* Prevention of Malicious intent
-    \> (picture on the phone versus live/real face in stream)\*\*
+3. Malicious attacks (high): For prisons, the consequences of misidentifying a person and granting access to an authorised user are always assumed to be lethal.
+Every authentication request is assumed to be potentially malicious (e.g. A prisoner holding up a photo of a guard in front of the 'Identity' station's camera), requiring a higher (confidence value) burden of proof to confirm user access.
+A prisoner cannot be permitted by 'Identity' entry or unlogged access to any location in prison.

-Resources and time will be required for Big data Analysis and confidence testing to determine the optimal confidence value to use 'Identity'for high-security environments (Hospitals, Prisons).
+Resources and time will be required for Big data Analysis and confidence testing to determine the optimal confidence value to use 'Identity'for high-security tier environments (Hospitals, Prisons).

-For low tier (unsupervised will be enough) Low cost, low time

-For Unitended attacks / Malicious attacks tiers Supervised human High cost and time
+## Machine learning approaches

+Unsupervised learning has low cost/time requirements and is suitable for the low-tier domain of low consequences.

+Supervised learning requires high cost and time and is needed for high-security tier domains like 'Accidental intrusions' & 'Malicious attacks'.

+### Aditional \*TTHINDS

 Testing\*